Mission-D3M/detecting_roads/README.md

 # detecting_roads
-Here is the dataset and python code necessary for detecting the roads using CNN
+Here is the python code using jupyter notebook necessary for detecting the roads using CNN